-Regular full-time employees Regular part-time employees (pro rata) Employees must show the jury duty summons to their Elected Official or Department Head as soon as possible so that the Elected Official or Department Head may make arrangements to accommodate their absence.
+Regular full-time employees Regular part-time employees (Pro rata) Employees must show the jury duty summons to their Department Head as soon as possible so that the Department Head may make arrangements to accommodate their absence.
 Of course, employees are required to report for work whenever the court schedule permits.